knisbet/wdkwwdk/content/posts/2020-07-16-we-dont-know.md

 I'm not the [first](https://shaker.com/questions-your-company-needs-to-be-asking-itself-and-acting-on-now/) to use this acronym, but I also don't believe we use it enough.

-This statement of fact, acts as a reminder, that we should step back and consider how our biases may impact a particular decision and find what information may be missing.
+This statement of fact, acts as a reminder, that we should step back and consider how our biases may impact a particular decision or design and to identify what information may be missing.

 We can then consider:
 - What we know